 Phase 4 – Individual Provision

-- When Year 11 have left school Catch Up provision once again focuses on small 1-2-1 and group work with even more English and Maths Staff working closely with pupils in Y7 to work on the skills required for the next stages of school.
-Each year this strategy continues to have lasting impact on developing writing skills and helps to secure pupil attainment in English and Maths.
+When Year 11 have left school Catch Up provision once again focuses on small 1-2-1 and group work with even more English and Maths Staff working closely with pupils in Y7 to work on the skills required for the next stages of school.
+In 2018-19 the impact of this individual provision was significant for targeted pupils between May and July.